dan131fram3/PotHoneyProj/README.md

 Use `ctrl + ]` to quit telnet

-This will generate the log in the directory '/home/honeypot-user/HoneyPy-0.4.8/log/'
+This will generate the log in the file '/home/honeypot-user/HoneyPy-0.4.8/log/honeypy.log'

-`tail /home/honeypot-user/HoneyPy-0.4.8/log/honeypy.log`

 Also note, HoneyPy will create a new log file each day, and append the date on the file e.g. honeypy.log.2017_2_13, so look out for multiple log files.